alttch/eva3/xc/drivers/phi/phi_devel.rst

 The super().__init__ call should always be first.

-If the constructor faces a problem (i.e. parsing a config or checking equipment, i.e. local bus) it may set *self.ready=False* to abort controller loading the module.
+If the constructor faces a problem (e.g. parsing a config or checking equipment, e.g. local bus) it may set *self.ready=False* to abort controller loading the module.

-If PHI methods get/set can't work with a single ports at all (i.e. equipment returns state of all ports at once only), constructor should set variables:
+If PHI methods get/set can't work with single ports at all (e.g. equipment returns state of all ports at once only), constructor should set variables:

 * **self.aao_get=True** tells LPI the returned with PHI.get method data will